Lupinus perennis: Description

 The leaves are palmately compound with 7–11 leaflets arranged radially.
 Their stalks are numerous, erect, striated, and slightly pubescent.
 The leaflets are obovate, with a blunted apex or pointed spear, and sparsely pubescent.
 Petioles are longer than leaflets; stipules are very small.

 The inflorescence is long, sparsely flowered, sometimes almost verticillate.
 Flowers color can be white, blue, purple, or pink, but are most often blue or bluish purple.
 The calyx is silky, without bractlets; its upper labium with a protuberant basis, is integral or weakly emarginate, the lower one is integral, almost twice longer than upper.
 Floral bracts are styliform, shorter than the calyx, early falling.
 The corolla is three times longer than the calyx.
 The vexillum is shorter than the wings.
 The carina is weakly ciliate.
 Pods are yellow-grayish-brown, with straight lines, necklace-shaped, short and closely hirsute, easy shattered, with 5–6 seeds.
 Seed is oval with a light hilum.

+The germination of this plant isn't too selective over day and night as both still occur equivalently.
+Researchers found that the seeds of L. perennis require scarification to germinate and ideal temperatures range from 24–29 C.

 Lupinus perennis is commonly mistaken for the Western species Lupinus polyphyllus (large-leaved lupine), which is commonly planted along roadsides.
 L. polyphyllus is not native to eastern North America, but has naturalized in areas in the upper Midwest and New England.
 L. polyphyllus has 11–17 leaflets that can reach 13 cm in length, while L. perennis has 7–11 leaflets which only reach around 5 cm in length.

 Distribution and habitat

-It is widespread in the eastern part of the USA (from Texas and Florida to Maine) and Minnesota, Canada (southern Ontario, Newfoundland and Labrador), and on the coasts of the Arctic Ocean, where it grows in sandy areas such as dunes and savannas.
+It is widespread in the eastern part of the USA (from Texas and Florida to Maine) and Minnesota, Canada (southern Ontario, Newfoundland and Labrador), and on the coasts of the Atlantic Ocean, where it grows in sandy areas such as dunes and savannas.